maniacdi/ams-test/README.md

 ## `npx cypress open`

 Launches cypress wizard to follow some e2e tests.
+In order to run this test you should run npm start first.

 ### `npm lint`